Jprebys/genetic_engineering/README.md

 ### Modeling

 As seen in the competition benchmark, one way of breaking down the gene sequences is to just count the individual subsequences.
 I used both overlapping and non-overlapping counters, but I have not been able to get a score higher than about 60%.
-My next idea was encode each subsequence as a number, and then turn the sequences into Numpy arrays representing the order oof the subsequences.
-This way, all
+My next idea was encode each subsequence as a number, and then turn the sequences into Numpy arrays representing the order of the subsequences.
+This way, all this information about the order is preserved, rather than just counting up subsequences.
+To start I will be using Keras with the Tensorflow backend, and I will just try to make a simple sequential, dense-layered NN.
+This work will be in the [fourth exploratory notebook](exploratory/04_jp_basicnn.ipynb).

 # Contact Info